In this article

 Workflow 5: Research and Clipping Pipeline

-Every content creator has the same problem: amazing ideas pop up at random times, and they disappear before you can use them.
+Every content creator has the same problem: ideas pop up at the wrong moment and disappear before you can use them.

 This workflow captures everything.